RIOJA. Complex Dusty Starbursts in a Major Merger B14-65666 at z=7.15: Observations

-The NIRCam observations of B14-65666 were conducted as part of the RIOJA project: ``the Reionization and the ISM/Stellar Origins with JWST and ALMA'' \citep[JWST GO1 PID1840; PIs: J. \'{A}lvarez-M\'{a}rquez and T. Hashimoto;][]{Alvarez-Marquez.J:2021b, Hashimoto.T:2023c}.
-NIRCam images were taken on Dec.~20, 2022 with a total exposure time of \(644\) s in F200W and F277W, \(730\) s in F115W and F356W, and \(1675\) s in F150W and F444W.
+The NIRCam images of B14-65666 were taken on Dec.~20, 2022 with a total exposure time of \(644\) s in F200W and F277W, \(730\) s in F115W and F356W, and \(1675\) s in F150W and F444W.
 The F115W, F200W, F277W, and F356W observations adopted the BRIGHT1 readout pattern with eight or nine groups and one integration; the F150W and F444W observations adopted the SHALLOW4 with eight groups one integration.
 All the exposures were four times dithered using the INTRAMODULEBOX pattern.
 In the RIOJA project, the NIRCam filters were selected such as to trace the continuum emission over the entire \(1\)--\(5\) \um\ wavelength range with mostly avoiding the contamination by the main optical emission lines.
 Given the spectroscopic redshift of \(z = 7.1520\), the short wavelength channels of F115W, F150W, and F200W correspond to the rest-frame ultraviolet (\(1400\nn2500\) \AA).
 The F277W and F356W bands cover the stellar continua on both sides of the Balmer break without any contamination of strong optical emission lines.
 The F444W band includes the \Hb\ and [\OIII]\lamlam4960,5008 \AA\ emission lines as well as underlying stellar continuum.
-The corresponding rest-frame wavelengths and the angular resolution of the NIRCam filters are listed in Table~\ref{tb:size}.

 The data were reduced using our custom pipeline based on the JWST calibration pipeline version 1.9.4 \citep{Bushouse.H:2023a} under CRDS context jwst\_1041.pmap.
 Our additional reduction steps are: (1) snowballs and wisps removal as described in \citet{Bagley.M:2023a} and (2) background homogenization (including \(1/f\)-noise subtraction) applied in \citet{Perez-Gonzalez.P:2023b}.
-The pixel scales of the final products are set to \(0.03\) arcsec\(/\)pixel.
+The pixel scales of the final products for all the filters are set to \(0.03\) arcsec\(/\)pixel.
+The measured angular resolution and \(5\sigma\) depths of the NIRCam filters are listed in Table~\ref{tb:size}.
+We note that although the HST image has a comparable depth to the NIRCam ones, we did not use it in this study to avoid a potential systematics among the telescope.